bopped/Python-Proxy-Tester/README.md

 - Proxies must be in double quotes --  **"ip:port"**

-- Sites must be in double quotes, as well as have http / https in the beginning! --  **"ip:port"**
+- Sites must be in double quotes, as well as have http / https in the beginning! --  **"http://www.adidas.com/us/"**

 - Please look at the examples (sites.json,proxies.json).